astralfrontier/astralfrontier-wiki/designing-locations.md

 ---
+title: Designing Locations for the Compleat Villain
+description: Designing Locations for the Compleat Villain
+published: true
 date: 2016/07/19
-title: Designing Locations for the Compleat Villain
-categories:
-  - Roleplaying
-  - Game Design Diary
+tags: compleat villain, supers, Roleplaying, Game Design Diary
-tags:
-  - compleat villain
-  - supers
+editor: markdown
+dateCreated: 2016/07/19
 ---

 I've been learning how to write for years, and I'm still definitely not there.